-The AQP intends to enforce the Reservation Air Code (RAC) fairly and consistently, initiating enforcement actions against tribal-permitted sources commensurate with the magnitude of noncompliance.
+The AQP enforces the Reservation Air Code (RAC) fairly and consistently, initiating enforcement actions against tribal-permitted sources commensurate with the magnitude of noncompliance.
 The traditional tools of administrative, civil, or criminal (through referrals to EPA) enforcement actions and penalties will be combined with approaches which emphasize problem-solving and creative settlements to achieve positive environmental outcomes.